Wendy Piltz

-Wendy Piltz (born 24 August 1956) is an Australian former cricketer who played as a right-arm medium bowler.
-She appeared in one Test match and three One Day Internationals for Australia in 1984, all against India.
+Wendy Piltz (born 24 August 1956) is a former Australian cricketer who played as a right-arm medium bowler.
+She appeared in one Test match and three One Day Internationals (ODIs) for Australia in 1984, all against India.
 She played domestic cricket for South Australia.

-After her cricket career, she became a physical education educator and author.
+After her cricket career, she became a physical educator and author.

 Sporting career

-Piltz represented Australia and South Australia in Lacrosse and Cricket during the 1980s and 1990s as well as district representation in Basketball and Netball.
-Piltz's international cricket career included one Test and three ODIs for Australia in a tour of India in 1984 as well as being a state representative during the 1980s.
-Piltz has continued to participate as a player, coach, referee and administrator in community sport throughout her life and is currently coaching the women's team at North Adelaide Lacrosse Club.
+Piltz represented Australia and South Australia in lacrosse and cricket during the 1980s and 1990s.
+Her international cricket career included one Test and three ODIs for Australia in a tour of India in early 1984.
+She also played for South Australia during the 1980s.
+She has been involved in basketball and netball at the district level.

 Education career

-Piltz commenced a Diploma of Teaching at the Adelaide College of Advanced Education in 1976 and then completed a Bachelor of Education in Physical Education in 1977.
+Piltz received a Diploma of Teaching from the Adelaide College of Advanced Education in 1976 and a Bachelor of Education in Physical education in 1977.
 She completed a Master of Science at the University of Oregon in 1980.
-She taught HPE in State and Catholic primary and secondary schools.
+She taught health and physical education in State and Catholic primary and secondary schools.

-Piltz began her work in teacher preparation at the University of South Australia in 1989 and her current teaching responsibilities are in the Human Movement program and in the Bachelor of Education programs that prepare prim/middle/sec teachers in Health and Physical Education.
-Piltz's teaching focus is on pedagogy in health and physical education, group dynamics and Choice Theory and her work includes co-authoring "Play Practice" with mentor and elite coach, Alan Launder.
-Piltz's program provides extensive hands-on lab school opportunities for beginning health and physical education teachers which both models and teaches best practice pedagogy to future teachers.
+Piltz joined the University of South Australia in 1989.
+As of 2024, she teaches in the Human Movement program and in Bachelor of Education programs working in health and physical education.
+Her teaching focuses on pedagogy in health and physical education, group dynamics and Choice Theory.
+She co-authored "Play Practice" with Alan Launder.

-Piltz has built a National & International reputation working with Government and community agencies in sport pedagogy and coach education.
-This includes work with Human Kinetics in the American Sport Education Program, the Australian Sports Commission, State Offices of Sport and Recreation, SA Department of Education, Training and Employment, Catholic Education Office, the Australian Football League, Women's Lacrosse Australia, Australian Touch Association, SA National Football League.
-She has regularly presented conference sessions on Sport Pedagogy at international and national level including the International Association for Physical Education in Higher Education AISEP.
+Piltz has worked with organizations including the Australian Sports Commission, State Offices of Sport and Recreation, SA Department of Education, Training and Employment, Catholic Education Office, the Australian Football League, Women's Lacrosse Australia, Australian Touch Association, SA National Football League, and Human Kinetics in the American Sport Education Program.
+In 2011, she presented at an Association Internationale des Écoles Supérieures d'Éducation Physique conference session on sport pedagogy.